pypy/pypy/rpython/doc/garbage_collection.rst

 The following overview is written in chronological order, so the "best" GC (which is the default when translating) is the last one below.

-.. _`overview of command line options for translation`: config/commandline.html#translation
+.. _overview of command line options for translation: config/commandline.html#translation

 Mark and Sweep
 --------------